MauriceWagner224/Pygame-Platformer/README.md

 **Be Sure to check the option "<ins>inherit global site-packages</ins>"** :white_check_mark:

-- [ ] ~~inherit global site-packages~~

-- [x] <ins>inherit global site-packages </ins>
+- [x] <ins>inherit global site-packages

 <img src="https://user-images.githubusercontent.com/79831881/252632360-d26b2d13-2139-4f7e-bf2b-1e1c00c650b8.png" width=50% height=50% border=5></img>

-If Python 3.11 does not appear as a base interpreter in the dropdown-menu, you can manually set the installationpath.
-For Windows-Users, the path can be found under:
+If Python 3.11 does not appear as a base interpreter in the dropdown-menu, you can set the installationpath manually.
+For Windows-Users, the path should be:

 `C:\Users\%username%\AppData\Local\Programs\Python\Python311\python.exe`